openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 To submit your response, follow these steps.

 #.
 Read each question carefully.
-Some course teams include important information
+Some course teams include important
-   in the question, such as how long a response must be, or specific topics that your response must cover.
+   information in the question, such as how long a response must be, or specific topics that your response must cover.

-   .. note:: The total word count for all responses within the assessment cannot
+   .. note:: The total word count for the assessment cannot
       be more than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 inch paper, with text single-spaced).

 #.
-For each question, enter your response into the field under **Your Response**.
+For each question, enter your response into the field under **Your
+   Response**.

 #.
-When you have completed responses for all the questions, select **Submit
+When you have completed all of the questions, select **Submit
    your response and move to the next step**.

    If you need more time, you can select **Save Your Progress** to save a draft of your responses, and then come back and submit them later.

-After you submit your responses, the next step, usually either an assessment training step or a peer assessment step, starts immediately.
+After you submit your responses, the next step, which is usually either assessment training or peer assessment, starts immediately.
 However, you do not have to start the next step right away.
 If you want to stop working and come back later, just refresh or reopen your browser when you come back.